 We’ve all heard of the term ‘Wedding Season’ being used to describe the summer months, well that also means it’s ‘Anniversary Season’ too!

 Did you know… August 7th is one of the busiest days of the Irish wedding calendar year?
 Also, July and August combined are the busiest wedding months with 25% of Irish couple choosing these sunshine months to tie the knot.

 Celebrating an anniversary can be an opportunity to create new memories and lifelong traditions.
 It’s one day you can make your spouse feel really special.

 So, although your anniversary might be a little bit away putting some thought into celebrating will make it all the more special.

-Traditional Wedding Anniversary Gifts
+Traditional Wedding Anniversary Symbols

 Most people are aware that significant wedding anniversaries such as the 40th and 50th’s are linked with precious gems or metals, in this case like ruby and gold.

 However, a little less well known is that lots of anniversaries have symbols and here we’ve listed the first 10, with a fresh take on some modern Irish gift ideas.

 First Wedding Anniversary Symbol – ‘Paper’